THE COURSE ROUTE

-The wave start allows runners to thin out and gain some elbow room as they begin their journey of north Baltimore.
-The course travels on many of the same roads used on the Baltimore Marathon course so some runner use this race as a preview of whats to come in the fall.
-The course travel an out-and-back pattern running on many of the same roads in each directions.
+Runners have 3 hours to complete the course, a running pace of 18:00 minutes per mile, and enjoy a wave start which allows runners to thin out and gain some elbow room as they begin their journey of north Baltimore.
+The course travels on many of the same roads used on the Baltimore Marathon course and some runners use this race as a preview of what’s to come in the fall.
+The out-and-back pattern of the course runs many of the same roads in each direction.
 The turn around point is along the spacious and flat path around Lake Montebello, always a fan favorite with its nice scenery, wide and newly paved roadways and the band or DJ that Corrigan Sports plops at the courses furthest point from the startline.

 WHAT THEY SAY ABOUT THE COURSE

 Loved the challenge of the hills, the loop around the lake, and everything about the course.